ThatQuiz Test Library Take this test now

 C) All of the above

-D) A relevant statement is only admissible in certain cases
+D) A relevant statement is always admissible.

 • 18.
 What factors affect the weight given to a dying declaration?